V-School-Module-7/firehouse-app/README.md

 ## Show your support

 Give a ⭐️ if this project helped you!
+Or even if it didn't, we love fake internet points.

 ***
 _This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_